doozr/guac/README.md

 writing bots and other integrations.
 It's not complete but allows basic conversation via the real time API.

+The name comes from a phonetically mangled portmanteau of "Go" and "Slack" combined with my love of Mexican food.

 ```
 go get github.com/doozr/guac
 ```